Leonard Sax

-Life and career
+Early life and education

-Sax grew up in Shaker Heights, Ohio, where he was the third of three children.
+Sax grew up in Shaker Heights, Ohio, born to a Jewish mother Dr. Janet B. Sax (nee Berman), where he was the third of three children.
 Sax graduated Phi Beta Kappa from the Massachusetts Institute of Technology (MIT) in 1980 with a bachelor's degree in biology.
-He completed the combined M.D.-Ph.D. program at the University of Pennsylvania in 1986.
+He completed a combined M.D.-Ph.D. program at the University of Pennsylvania in 1986.
 His Ph.D. is in psychology.
-He completed the 3-year residency in family practice at Lancaster General Hospital in 1989.
+He completed the three-year residency in family practice at Lancaster General Hospital in 1989.

+Career

 In 1990, he founded Poolesville Family Practice, a primary care practice in Montgomery County, Maryland.
 He began an extended sabbatical from medical practice in June 2008.
 In December 2013, he returned to full-time clinical practice as an employee of Lancaster General Health.
-He has written several books and held workshops at institutions such as University of Wisconsin and First Presbyterian Church (Houston).
+He has written several books and held workshops at institutions such as University of Wisconsin and First Presbyterian Church.

-Sax's views on gender

 Sax's work has attracted most attention, positive and negative, for his views on gender.
 Broadly, he supports the notion of innate differences between the sexes, and advocates parenting children differently based on their gender.
-A 7 March 2005, cover story for Time magazine included this statement:"Until recently, there have been two groups of people: those who argue sex differences are innate and should be embraced and those who insist that they are learned and should be eliminated by changing the environment.
+A cover story for Time magazine on March 7, 2005, included this statement:"Until recently, there have been two groups of people: those who argue sex differences are innate and should be embraced and those who insist that they are learned and should be eliminated by changing the environment.
 Sax is one of the few in the middle – convinced that boys and girls are innately different and that we must change the environment so differences don't become limitations."

-On his web site, Sax says that he wrote Boys Adrift and Girls on the Edge because he is concerned about "... a growing proportion of girls who are anxious, depressed, and tired; girls who can tell you a great deal about what they do but not so much about who they are.
+On his website, Sax says that he wrote Boys Adrift and Girls on the Edge because he is concerned about "... a growing proportion of girls who are anxious, depressed, and tired; girls who can tell you a great deal about what they do but not so much about who they are.
 Likewise, we find a growing proportion of boys who are disengaged not only from school but from the real world.
 Those boys are comfortable in the virtual world, where they play their online video games, and/or surf the net for photographs of girls."

-Cordelia Fine criticizes Sax's use of brain imaging in her talk that shared its name with her book, Delusions of Gender, at the 2010 Festival of Dangerous Ideas.